 First and foremost, I am an artist.
 I have spent most of my life exploring authentic expression as an artist.
 Through dancing, singing, photography, performance art, poetry, yoga, and gardening, I found connection with something beyond myself.
-In my soul journey over the past 10 years, I realized that the inner work of spiritual awakening is indeed an art form in and of itself.
+A living embodiment of Source.
+In my soul journey over the past 20 years, I realized that the inner work of spiritual awakening is indeed an art form in and of itself.

 Dance: A deep love and study of dance was my focus from a very young age, and I eventually graduated Magna Cum Laude with a B.F.A. in Dance and Movement Studies from S.U.N.Y.
 Purchase, an art conservatory in New York.
 I then performed, taught, and traveled with modern dance companies in New York and San Francisco.
 Near the end of my dance career, I found that there was something missing in how I felt while performing these choreographed pieces.
 I remember being at a cast party and witnessing the joy on peoples faces as they spontaneously danced to the music a D.J. was playing.
 At that moment, everything inside me knew that dance is for everyone!
 Dance is a powerful vehicle that has the potential to wake people up to the hidden treasures inside themselves, and a platform to connect on a soul level.
 A place were we are supported to let go of inhibitions, and to ride the wave into the unknown.
 I began to search for a way to work with dance in this new light of awareness.
 This search led me to Australia where I trained in Kundalini Dance with founder Leyolah Antara.
 This began my journey of facilitating conscious dance practice, inspiring me to extensively study contact improvisation, Soul Motion, and 5 Rhythms dance.
 In 2010 I founded Being Danced.
 An experiment in communal Play!